aliascash/alias-wallet-archive/doc/Windows-build-instructions-README.md

 Should be around line 38.

+**Important:** For all the next steps on vcpkg, you need to use `Start menu` > `Visual Studio 2019` > `x64 Native Tools Command Prompt for VS 2019` for all the next steps!

-Back to the Windows cmd prompt, bootstrap the whole thing:
+On `x64 Native Tools Command Prompt for VS 2019` bootstrap the whole thing:

 ```
 D:\coding> cd vcpkg